BelgianBiodiversityPlatform/python-dwca-reader/README.rst

         # Or retrieve a specific line by its id:
         occurrence_number_three = dwca.get_line(3)

+        # We can retreive the (absolute) of embedded files
+        # NOTE: this path point to a temporary directory that will be removed at the end of the DwCAReader object life cycle.
+        path = dwca.absolute_temporary_path('occurrence.txt')

 2. Use of Darwin Core Archives using extensions (star schema)

 .. code:: python